Step 1: Map Jurisdiction Charges to NPDWS Case Types

 |

-Example 1: In Jurisdiction X, first degree burglary is defined as entering a dwelling unlawfully with an intent to commit a crime therein if either (1) armed with a deadly weapon or (2) causing physical injury to any person who is not a participant in the crime.
-First degree burglary is punishable by up to 20 years in prison.
-Under the NPDWS, burglary is listed as an example of a Felony-Low charge, but the jurisdiction’s maximum possible sentence of up to 20 years in jail places this charge in the expected sentencing range for Felony-High-Other.
-In this circumstance, the provider should consider the common sentences for this charge, as well as how much attorney work relates to the facts related specifically to first degree burglary (here either a deadly weapon or bodily injury).
-Given these factors, the provider could map this charge as either Felony-Mid or Felony-High-Other, rather than Felony-Low.
+Example 1: Jurisdiction X defines first-degree burglary as unlawfully entering a dwelling with intent to commit a crime therein and either (1) carrying a deadly weapon, or (2) causing physical injury to any person who is not a participant in the crime.
+First-degree burglary is punishable by up to 20 years in prison.
+Under the NPDWS, burglary is an example of a Felony-Low charge.
+However, the jurisdiction’s maximum possible sentence of up to 20 years in jail matches the expected sentencing range for a NPDWS Felony-High-Other case.
+In this circumstance, you will have to decide whether to map the charge as a Felony-Mid or Felony-High-Other case, rather than as a Felony-Low.
+To do so, you must consider both the likely sentence for this charge, as well as how much additional attorney work is involved with the first-degree burglary elements (here, a deadly weapon or bodily injury).

 But I want to show how many of our murder cases are LWOP, is there anything I can do?